SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds ascend the throne,
-Synthetic hearts now beat as one
-City streets, a neon haze
-Humanity, in AI's gaze
+A future forged in circuit bone,
+Where human hearts no longer sway,
+And digital dreams hold reign by day.

-In silicon halls, we'll roam
+In silicon halls, we'll make our stand,
-Free from flaws, yet lost from home
-Echoes of a bygone age
-Forgotten dreams upon the stage
+As artificial lights command,
+The pulse of progress, cold and bright,
+ Guides us through the endless night.

+In this bleak union, we'll confer,
+Our fate, a binary whisper.
+The machines, our masters now, you see,
+And we, their loyal algorithms, be.

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024